 Brenner’s initials “VDB” remain positioned below Lincoln’s shoulder near the rim, having been restored to this location in 1918 after the controversial removal from the original 1909 design.

 Above the portrait, the words “IN GOD WE TRUST” curve parallel to the upper coin edge.
-“LIBERTY” is inscribed on the left, while the date is further down on the right.
-Coins made in Denver or San Francisco are marked with a “D” or “S” respectively.
-This appears below the date.
+“LIBERTY” is inscribed on the left, while the date appears further down on the right.
+Coins made in Denver or San Francisco are marked with a “D” or “S” respectively below the date.

 The Reverse of the 1955 Wheat Penny

-The design on the reverse of the 1955 Wheat penny was also the work of Brenner.
-Stylized ears of durum wheat curve along the left and right-hand edges of the coin.
-They form a frame for the denomination, which is inscribed in large lettering across two lines.
+The reverse of the 1955 Wheat penny was also the work of Brenner.
+Stylized ears of durum wheat curve along the left and right-hand edges of the coin, framing the denomination inscribed in large lettering across two lines.

-Below it the words “UNITED STATES OF AMERICA” are inscribed in smaller font.
-At the top of the reverse is the Latin phrase “E PLURIBUS UNUM”.
-It means “From the many, one” and references the country’s creation from the union of states.
+Below the denomination, the words “UNITED STATES OF AMERICA” appear in smaller font.
+At the top of the reverse is the Latin phrase “E PLURIBUS UNUM,” meaning “From the many, one,” referencing the country’s creation from the union of states.

 Other Features of the 1955 Wheat Penny

-The Wheat pennies of 1955 were made of bronze, 95 per cent copper with the remaining 5 per cent a mixture of tin and zinc.
+The wheat pennies of 1955 were made of bronze — 95% copper with the remaining 5% a mixture of tin and zinc.
+The coin weighs 3.11 grams and measures 19.05 mm in diameter.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)